Lebanese Communist Party

-The Lebanese Communist Party (LCP) is a communist party in Lebanon.
-It was founded in 1924 by the Lebanese intellectual, writer and reporter Yusuf Yazbek and Fu'ad al-Shamali, a tobacco worker from Bikfaya.
+The Lebanese Communist Party (LCP; الحزب الشيوعي اللبناني, transliterated: al-Ḥizb al-šuyūʿī al-lubnānī) is a communist party in Lebanon.
+It was founded in 1943 as a division of the Syrian–Lebanese Communist Party into the Syrian Communist Party and the Lebanese Communist Party, but the division was only implemented in 1964.

 History

 Creation

-The Syrian–Lebanese Communist Party was a communist party operating in Syria and Lebanon, founded in 1924 by the Lebanese-Egyptian Fu'ad al-Shamali, the Lebanese Yusuf Yazbek and the Armenian Artin Madoyan.
-It was the second communist party to be formed in the Levant, after the Communist Party of Palestine.
+The Syrian–Lebanese Communist Party was a Communist party operating in Syria and Lebanon, founded in 1924 by the Lebanese-Egyptian Fu'ad al-Shamali, the Lebanese Yusuf Yazbek and the Armenian Artin Madoyan.
+It was the second Communist party to be formed in the Levant, after the Communist Party of Palestine.

-In Lebanon, the party initially used the name "Lebanese People's Party", in an attempt to evade the ban on "Bolshevik" activities.
+In Lebanon, the party initially used the name Lebanese People's Party, in an attempt to evade the ban on "Bolshevik" activities.
 The party was declared illegal by the Mandatory authority at first, but the ban was relaxed under the French Front Populaire government, and again in 1941.
-The party took a new option of collaboration with the nationalist movement and playing down its socialist themes in 1936, in accordance with the 7th Congress of the Communist International in 1935.
+The party took a new option of collaboration with the nationalist movement and playing down its socialist themes in 1936, in accordance with the 7th World Congress of the Comintern in 1935.

 The joint Syrian-Lebanese party was divided into the Syrian Communist Party and the Lebanese Communist Party, but the decision, taken at the end of 1943, was only implemented in 1964.
 In between, common central committee and political bureau were maintained.

 Post-independence activities

 In 1943, the party participated in the legislative elections, but failed to win any seats in the Chamber of Deputies.
 The LCP ran for election again in 1947, but all of its candidates were defeated and the party was outlawed in 1948.
+During the 1950s, the party's inconsistent policies on Pan-Arabism and the Nasserite movement cost it support.
 The party was active against the government during the 1958 uprising.
 In 1965, the LCP decided to end its isolation and became a member of the Front for Progressive Parties and National Forces, which later evolved into the Lebanese National Movement (LNM) under Druze leftist leader Kamal Jumblatt.
 In the mid-1960s, the U.S. State Department estimated the party membership to be approximately 3,000.

 The 1970s witnessed something of a resurgence of the LCP.
 In 1970, Kamal Jumblatt, as Minister of the Interior, legalized the party.
 This allowed many LCP leaders, including Secretary General Nicolas Shawi, to run for election in 1972.
 Although they polled several thousand votes, none of them succeeded in gaining a seat.